Usability Evaluation

 Can I conduct usability testing remotely?

 Remote usability testing is a widely used research method.
-UX researchers use a special platform to capture how test participants use a digital product.
-The most common types of data they collect are screen and voice recordings.
+UX researchers use online tools to capture how test participants use a digital product.
+The most common types of data collected are screen and voice recordings.

-In moderated remote testing, UX researchers watch and talk to users as they do specific tasks.
+In moderated remote testing, UX researchers follow along in real time and talk to users as they do specific tasks.
 Moderated testing works well for tricky tasks where more talking and asking questions will help with testing.

 In unmoderated testing, the researcher shares a set list of tasks, and the participant does them on their own.
 Remote usability testing is a practical and money-saving way to observe real people do real tasks.